 Adventure time!
 Now that you’ve got your wheels, you’ve got your snacks and you’ve started your Spotify playlist, it’s time for your Iceland road trip to begin!

 The Golden Circle consists of three famous attractions – Gullfoss Waterfall, Geysir Geothermal Area and Þingvellir National Park.

-Each are incredible in their own way, and the best thing is that they’re all free to see!
+Each place is incredible in its own way, and the best thing is that they’re all completely free to see!